psarthy/yfinance2/README.md

 # yfinance2

 Clojure app to download yahoo finance data.
-Modified from ghoseb's project yfinance, using http-kit and paralellization.
+Modified from ghoseb's project yfinance, using http-kit and parallelization.

 ## Installation